Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Matt Zipse

 Matt grew up in Indiana and completed both undergraduate and medical school training at Indiana University.
-He subsequently moved to Colorado, and he stayed at the University of Colorado for residency, fellowship and subspecialty fellowships.
-He joined the EP faculty in 2015 and serves as the program director for the EP fellowship program and medical director for the lead extraction program and device clinic.
-Matt enjoys working with trainees at all levels, and sees it as a privilege to train the next generation of physicians.
-Outside of the hospital, Matt is a sports fanatic and enjoys spending time with his wife and young daughter in the mountains.
+He later moved to Colorado and stayed at the University of Colorado for residency, fellowship, and subspecialty fellowships.
+He joined the EP faculty in 2015 and now serves as the program director for the EP fellowship program and as medical director for the lead extraction program and device clinic.
+Matt enjoys working with trainees at all levels and considers it a privilege to train the next generation of physicians.
+Outside the hospital, he is a sports fanatic and enjoys spending time with his wife and young daughter in the mountains.

 garg pic